richierockskool/homebridge-inkbird-wifi-gateway/README.md

 # homebridge-inkbird-wifi-gateway
-A homebridge-plugin for the Inkbird bluetooth pool temperature sensors.
+A homebridge-plugin for the Inkbird bluetooth pool temperature sensors using the Inkbird Wifi Gateway.

 ### Features:
 - Temperature